 - Stay active – physical exercise will help you keep your body in shape; you will increase the happiness hormone production, and that will make you feel better.
 If you are not fit to exercise, be more active in your daily life – take walks, get off the bus a stop earlier and walk, use the stairs instead of the lift.

 - See a doctor and don’t be afraid to ask questions – the doctor will advise you how to handle your condition and will clear all your doubts.

-- Carry out all of the recommended examination – check your blood, urine, and hearing, have a mammography, visit a gynaecologist – some diseases which may develop during menopause, but are detected early, are easier to cure.
+- Have all recommended medical tests – check your blood, urine, and hearing, have a mammogram, and visit a gynecologist - some diseases may develop during menopause but if detected early, they are easier to cure.